redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

-# Prisma Relations and Scaffold Generator Support
+# Prisma Relations and Redwood's Scaffold Generator

 Redwood utilizes Prisma for handling the database connection, migrations, and queries.
 The file to configure both the database connection and data structure is `api/prisma/schema.prisma` (For the full Prisma Schema documentation, [click here](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema).)